gagneurlab/absplice/README.md

 [Example output for AbSplice-RNA](https://github.com/gagneurlab/absplice/blob/master/example/data/results/hg19/_example_hg19.vcf.gz_tissue_cat=Cells_Cultured_fibroblasts_AbSplice_all_info.csv).

 To run AbSplice-RNA on your own data you need to:
-- Set the field `AbSplice_RNA` of the [config](https://github.com/gagneurlab/absplice/blob/master/example/config.yaml#L75) file to `True`.
+- Set the field `AbSplice_RNA` of the [config](https://github.com/gagneurlab/absplice/blob/master/example/workflow/config.yaml#L75) file to `True`.
-- Run the aberrant splicing module of [DROP](https://github.com/gagneurlab/drop) and copy the root directory of DROP to [this folder](https://github.com/gagneurlab/absplice/tree/master/example/data//resources/analysis_files/absplice_rna_related_files/DROP/).
+- Run the aberrant splicing module of [DROP](https://github.com/gagneurlab/drop) and copy the root directory of DROP into [this folder](https://github.com/gagneurlab/absplice/tree/master/example/data//resources/analysis_files/absplice_rna_related_files/).
-- Specifiy the names of the DROP groups in the field `DROP_group` of the [config](https://github.com/gagneurlab/absplice/blob/master/example/config.yaml#L80) file.
+- Specifiy the names of the DROP groups in the field `DROP_group` of the [config](https://github.com/gagneurlab/absplice/blob/master/example/workflow/config.yaml#L80) file.
-- Speficy the gene annotation that was used to run DROP in the field `geneAnnotation` of the [config](https://github.com/gagneurlab/absplice/blob/master/example/config.yaml#L78) file.
+- Speficy the gene annotation that was used to run DROP in the field `geneAnnotation` of the [config](https://github.com/gagneurlab/absplice/blob/master/example/workflow/config.yaml#L78) file.